avnet-iotconnect/iotc-python-sdk/README.md

 UniqueId = "<<Device UniqueID>>"
 ```
 "UniqueId": Your device uniqueId
-"SId" 	  : SId is the company code.
-You can get it from the IoTConnect UI portal "Settings -> Key Vault -> SDK Identities -> select language Python and Version 1.0"
-"interval": Set telemtetry data interval as per yuor device use case

 SdkOptions
 - SdkOptions is for the SDK configuration.
 It needs to parse in SDK object initialize call.
 Manage the below configuration as per your device authentication type.